A Message from Katherine Krause

 We are staying apprised of the current situation so that we can continue to meet the needs of our patients in Hospice and Palliative Care.
 Our team is in regular communication with local health departments, CMS and partnering health care providers to follow changing care protocols to meet the dynamic needs of terminally ill patients.

-We are, however, facing some of the challenges all health care entities are encountering, which is a shortage of much-needed Personal Protective Equipment (PPE).
-We are stocked through this week, but we are anticipating that we will be impacted by the shortage along with all of our community partners.
+While we currently have enough Personal Protective Equipment to care for our patients, VNA is still anticipating that we may face some of the challenges all health care entities are encountering, which is a shortage of much-needed Personal Protective Equipment (PPE).
 We have reached out to the North Central Texas Trauma Regional Advisory Council to apply for more PPE in this urgent time.
 We are also making efforts to conserve PPE as much as possible by limiting the number of staff in the field where we can, only using PPE as directed by the CDC and ensuring that we accurately screen all patients and referrals.
-Our wonderful hospice volunteers are now working diligently and quickly to get us hundreds of cotton masks that can be worn to ensure the health of both our employees and patients should we run out of surgical masks, which we do anticipate will happen at some point.
+Our wonderful hospice volunteers are now working diligently and quickly to get us hundreds of cotton masks that can be worn to ensure the health of both our employees and patients should we run out of surgical masks at some point in the future.
 The CDC has allowed for contingency plans such as this, and we are preparing daily for these challenges we may face.
+We are committed to making changes daily as the situation evolves.

 Additionally, we have made many adjustments to our staffing policies.
 As a health care organization, we have implemented additional employee screening tools for all staff that will require any ill or potentially exposed employees to stay home for the health of the community.
 Also, we have drastically reduced the number of staff working in offices and those who can work from home are doing so.
 With that in mind, we are grateful for your patience and support as we move into this new business practice.